-Monaco is an industrialized nation in the top 25% of the world's economies.
+Monaco is an advanced economy classified as high income.
 Located in western Europe (on the southern coast of France), the climate is classified as dry summer.

 See also: Library article for Malaria